 Where to Stay in Mandalay

-Ostello Bello is a chain of Hostels in Myanmar that I personally love.
+- Where I stayed: Ostello Bello Mandalay - Ostello Bello is a chain of Hostels in Myanmar that I personally love.
 Great prices, good vibes and always clean rooms and comfortable bunks.

-Great value hotel in a good location, which makes it easy to explore Mandalay.
+- Budget Hotel - Aurora Hotel - Great value hotel in a good location, which makes it easy to explore Mandalay.
 Free breakfast is also a bonus here.

-If you’ve always wanted to stay at a Hilton hotel but prices in other Asian cities have been too high, here’s your chance.
+- Best Luxury / Value Mix: Hilton Mandalay - If you've always wanted to stay at a Hilton hotel but prices in other Asian cities have been too high, here's your chance.
 Luxury hotel experience for a low price!

-More Things to do Near Mandalay
+More Things to Do Near Mandalay

 I hope that this guide to the best things to do in Mingun has been useful in planning your Mandalay day trip!
 For more Myanmar travel guides and articles, take a pick from the list below.